 Filipinos love visiting Baguio City!
 Who doesn’t love experiencing that cool climate and mountain breeze?
 There are many tourist spots in Baguio, and our team visits this beautiful city regularly.
 Thus, we have already done the hard part for you, and we created a list of Baguio tourist spots and attractions to see and experience with your friends and family.

-Post Updated: September 18, 2023: We removed the travel restrictions and guidelines, updated the jeepney fares, updated the status of the Igorot Stone Kingdom and Cafe in the Sky, and created a customized map that you can add on Google Maps.
+Post Updated: October 30, 2023: We removed the travel restrictions and guidelines, updated the jeepney fares, updated the status of the Igorot Stone Kingdom and Cafe in the Sky, and created a customized map that you can add on Google Maps.
+We also updated some photos of tourist attractions listed in this post.

 1. Mines View Park